written by Echo Zielinski

-My sister hit the road, Andy headed home, and my midwife told me to call her when I wanted her to come!
+My sister hit the road, Andy headed home, and Adele told me to call her when I wanted her to come!

 At 8:15pm (ish) Andy arrived home and at about the same time my first contractions began.
 Nothing major and I could still talk through them as I walked around upstairs and made sure everything was ready and that Alomae would be okay (when I was in labor with Alomae my contractions were so intense that I could not focus or think for about 3.5 hours so I wanted to know everyone was good if/when I got to that place.)

-At 8:20pm My midwife and I were texting to try and coordinate when she should come.
+At 8:20pm Adele and I were texting to try and coordinate when she should come.
 I told her that my contractions had begun but that I could still focus through them, that they were every few minutes and that I was fine!
 Her text back was “I am just going to come to you!”
-She headed to the birth center to pick up extra birth supplies and arrived just as the clock turned 9:00pm.
+She headed to the birth center to pick up a better working doppler and arrived just as the clock turned 9:00pm.

 during this time I just sat in my little bathtub (I thought it was way too soon to fill up the birth tub!) listening to my playlist of Patty griffin, Eastmountainsouth, & Rosie Thomas (“wedding day” was playing when Poppy was born!) and organized the folders on my iphone that the update had messed up (I did this until about 15 min before Poppy was born- I really did not believe I was in very active labor!)
 I would have a contraction, blow through it and then pick up my phone and be on my way until the next one came!
 Silly, i know!

-While this was going on, (around 9:10pm now) Andy was trying to put Alomae to sleep but she knew something was up and was too excited to lay down!
+While this was going on, (around 9:10pm now) Andy was trying to put Alomae (our 2.5 year old) to sleep but she knew something was up and was too excited to lay down!
 So out she came and hung out by the tub by me.
-My midwife and Andy decided to hook up the hose and fill up my tub!
+Adele and Andy decided to hook up the hose and fill up my tub!
 But that was not going to work!
 We live in an old downtown NW apt and the sink was too old and could not handle the pressure so it instantly began to leak from the bottom!
 So the tiny bathtub it was…

 Little did we know I would not be spending much more time in my tub!
 About 5 min later I began to feel pressure and told them I think she is coming!
 One uncontrollable push later Poppy’s head was out and a minute after that our sweet baby was born at 9:18pm (1 hour after the first contraction began!)